 It’s with great sadness to let you know that Itzhak passed away peacefully on Jan 10, 2025 from cancer, surrounded by his family at home.
-We miss Itzhak dearly; you can read more about his life here.

 This site was created by Itzhak Brook MD.
 It explains the diagnosis, causes, treatment and complications of sinusitis.
 Dr. Brook is a Professor of Pediatrics at Georgetown University Washington D.C.